Welcome back, students! All campuses are open and ready to serve students virtually,

-While we are continuing to offer our mental health counseling services by appointment from 8am - 5pm Monday through Friday, we are now also offering new "Virtual Drop In Office Hours" (no appointment needed):
+While we are continuing to offer our mental health counseling services by appointment Monday through Friday, we also offer "Virtual Drop In Office Hours" (no appointment needed):

 To "drop in", simply go to the link below during our scheduled "Virtual Drop In" hours:

 Virtual Drop In Schedule: Monday & Wednesday 1:00pm - 3:00pm

 - General Information about Counseling Services at Collin College

 - How to use the Online Mental Health Screening Tool

 - Anxious?
 Learn about this deep breathing technique from one of our counselors